satackey/push-prebuilt-action/README.md

       run: |
         echo "##[set-output name=branch;]${GITHUB_REF#refs/heads/}"

-    - name: Release
+    - name: Push
-      # To use latest action, specify "release-master" instead of "v0.0.1"
+      # To use latest action, specify "release-master" instead of "v0.0.2"
-      uses: satackey/release-js-action@v0.0.1
+      uses: satackey/push-js-action@v0.0.2
       with:
-        release-branch: release-${{ steps.name.outputs.branch }}
+        push-branch: release-${{ steps.name.outputs.branch }}
         # The commit can be tagged as follows
         # release-tags: v1 v1.0 v1.0.0
 ```

-The distribution is pushed into `release-<your_branch>` like `master-branch`.
+The distribution is pushed into `release-<your_branch>` like `release-master`.